OpsDataHub/data_analytics_portfolio/README.md

 ## **Summary**

 <br>
 This project analyses a B2B sales pipeline dataset from Maven Analytics, covering a fictitious computer hardware company.
-Data was cleaned and prepared in Excel before being visualised in Power BI.
+Data was cleaned, prepared and visualised in Excel/Power BI.
-The analysis addresses three key questions: how sales teams compare against each other, which agents are underperforming and why and which products deliver the strongest win rates.
+The analysis addresses three key questions: how sales managers/teams compare against each other, which agents are underperforming and why and which products deliver the strongest win rates.

 ## **Key Findings**
 <br>